cabforum/smime/SBR.md

 # 1. INTRODUCTION

 **This is a pre-release draft of the S/MIME Baseline Requirements (SBR) and is undergoing active editing.
-It has not yet been balloted to become a CA/Browser Forum standard.**
+Section numbering may be incorrect.
+This draft has not yet been balloted to become a CA/Browser Forum standard.**

 ## 1.1 Overview
 This S/MIME Baseline Requirements document describes an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements that are necessary for the issuance and management of Publicly-Trusted S/MIME Certificates.